US President Donald Trump impeached by House of Representatives | DW | 13.01.2021

 "If this is not an impeachable offense, I don't know what the hell is," said McGovern.

-At least six House Republicans have joined Democrats in supporting impeachment, including Liz Cheney, a member of the Republican Party leadership team.
+Liz Cheney, a member of the Republican Party leadership team, was among Republicans who voted for impeachment.

 "The president of the United States summoned this mob, assembled the mob, and lit the flame of this attack," Cheney said in a statement released Tuesday.